Benchmarking Advantage and D-Wave 2000Q quantum annealers with exact cover problems: Conclusion

 We observed a considerable increase in performance on \Advantage.
 First, \Advantage was able to solve exact cover problems with up to 120 logical qubits that were unsolvable on \TWOOOQ.
 Second, the success rates produced by \Advantage were almost always higher.
 Third, \Advantage is approximately twice as fast as \TWOOOQ in terms of both programming and readout times.
 Additionally, the required annealing times to solve a problem on \Advantage are often shorter.
 Finally, the fluctuations in success rates over several repetitions on \Advantage were smaller.

 A large part of the increase in performance can be attributed not only to the larger number of physical qubits, but rather to the increase in qubit connectivity: Every qubit in the Pegasus topology is connected to 15 other qubits, as compared to 6 other qubits in the Chimera topology used in \TWOOOQ.
 We observed chain lengths in the embeddings that were roughly smaller by a factor of two.
-We could only observe slightly better performance on \TWOOOQ for problems with very sparse qubit connectivity.
-These problems could already be well embedded on the Chimera topology.
-We conjecture that for these problems, the presence of the additional couplers in the Pegasus topology may slightly disturb the results (see also \cite{calaza2021gardenoptimization}).
+We could only observe better performance on \TWOOOQ for problems with very sparse qubit connectivity or when using the same embedding on \TWOOOQ and \Advantage.
+The sparse problems could already be well embedded on the Chimera topology.
+We conclude that increasing the number of couplers does not necessarily improve the performance of a quantum annealer.
+Instead, whether an improvement or a degradation is observed depends on the connectivity of each problem instance.
+On the one hand, increasing the number of couplers allows to embed bigger problem instances, and it may also reduce the required chain length and thus the chain strength.
+On the other hand, we observed that if only a few couplers are needed, it may be better to use a processor with lower connectivity (see also \cite{calaza2021gardenoptimization}).

+We also observed that, when the same embedding is used on the \TWOOOQ processor with connectivity 6 and the \Advantage processor with connectivity 15, the results on the \TWOOOQ processor are significantly better (see Appendix~\ref{app:conjecture}), suggesting that the additional couplers introduce additional noise if they are not needed.
+In particular, this supports the conclusion that for our experiments, the better embeddings (and not a reduced noise level) are the reason for the improved performance of \Advantage over \TWOOOQ.
+Thus, a higher connectivity only yields an advantage if the embedding of the problem can actually be improved.
+An interesting project for future work would be a systematic study of the question whether, for a given embedding, there is some ``minimal improvement'' required to overcome the influence of additional unused couplers to also yield an improvement in the success probability.

 When using the bare QPUs, it is essential to scan several embeddings and chain strengths to find optimal results.
 Furthermore, it is important to tune the annealing time.
 We note that besides the bare QPUs, we have also submitted all exact cover problems of our benchmark set to D-Wave's hybrid solver services, which use a combination of QPUs and classical solvers to solve much larger problems \cite{dwave2020AdvantageTechnologyUpdate}.
 All exact cover problems could be solved by the hybrid solvers \texttt{hybrid\_v1} (using \TWOOOQ) and \texttt{hybrid\_binary\_quadratic\_model\_version2} (using \Advantage) on September 14, 2020.
 See \cite{calaza2021gardenoptimization} for more detailed benchmarks of the hybrid solvers with problems of up to 12000 variables.